serverlessworkflow/specification/specification.md

   "maxAttempts": 4
 }
 ```
 which means that we will retry 4 times after waiting 1, 3 (1 + 2), 5 (1 + 2 + 2), and 7 (1 + 2 + 2 + 2) minutes.

-The `maxAttempts` property determines the maximum number of retry attempts allowed.
-If this property is set to 0 no retries are performed.
+The `maxAttempts` property determines the maximum number of retry attempts allowed and is a positive integer value.

-For more information, refer to the [Workflow Error Handling - Retrying](#workflow-retrying) section.

 The `jitter` property is important to prevent certain scenarios where clients
 are retrying in sync, possibly causing or contributing to a transient failure